Runa457/chocolate_hunter_runa/README.md

   Runa must eat enough chocolate in a certain amount of time.
 She can extend her lifespan only if she eat chocolates.\
   She can make potions by extracting ingredients from chocolate to recover her health.
 But she cannot restore her lifespan with potions.\
   Upgrading equipments by special magic costs a lot of chocolate, but it is worth it.
-Weapon and armor can be upgraded.
+Weapon and armor can be upgraded.\
+  Press B twice to exit to the main menu, but unsaved data will be lost.

 + #### In the crossroad